Polymorphism via dispatch¶

 Now, we’d like to have our cats and dogs respond to a request

-with 4.
+for 'num-legs with 4.
 We can of course add these properties

 to each of those objects, but that feels redundant.